 For those who work and can’t afford to travel home at mealtimes can also hire a tiffin vaala for Rs.
 1500 – 3000.

 The electricity tariff rates all over India are Rs.
 3 per unit consumption.
 This means the consumption of 200 units every month would charge Rs.
-600 on average.
+600. That is added to the average living cost in Bangalore.
 Since having an AC means consuming more power, Rs.
-1000 would be your minimum electricity bill every month.
+1000 would be your minimum electricity bill every month that will be covered in Bangalore living cost.

 Telecom Regulatory Authority of India (TRAI) has been flexible since the past few years.
 It allows the users to pay the MRP only for the desired channels.
 Cost of each channel ranges from Rs.
-1 – 20 depending on the broadcasters of channels.
+1 – 20 depending on the broadcasters of channels so you can manage the Bangalore monthly expenses.

-Schooling in Bangalore for your children can dig a hole in your wallet, but affording it can be worth a while.
+Schooling in Bangalore for your children can dig a hole in the wallet if you see the living expenses in Bangalore for couples, but affording it can be worth a while.
 Bangalore has many public as well as international schools to provide to the children.
 The public schools, depending on the locality, facilities and of course, the curriculum, charge about Rs.
 80,000 per year.
 Whereas the International schools can be a little more expensive, i.e. about anywhere between Rs.
 2,00,000 – 9,00,000.

 For those who choose to send their toddlers to a daycare or creche institutions, your expense for half a day can be between Rs.
 12,000 – 13,500, and that for a full day can be about Rs.
 15,000.